Save your leftover Halloween candy stash and try all these sweet and toothsome recipes both you and your kids will dig!

 7. Brownie Trifle

-This dessert may be messy, but it's oh-so-good!
-Just look at that trifle of goodness.
+This dessert may be messy, but it’s oh-so-good!
+Just look at this trifle of goodness.
 Can you imagine digging into it?
-This brownie trifle definitely isn't for formal gatherings.
-I like to prepare this for casual family get-togethers, where the kids can just be their goofy, messy selves.

 8. No-Bake Butterfinger Pie

 Let’s admit it: no-bake pies are lifesavers–I’m sure every busy mom out there will agree.
 They’re deceptively easy to make but still so delicious.

 When there are way too many leftover Butterfinger bars from this year’s trick-or-treat, this no-bake pie recipe can be whipped up as a yummy after-dinner dessert.